HariniAru/cs128finalproject/README.md

 8. void escape()
     if there is a boss, the boss escape to other position if the player missed a shot

-navigatable maze class:
+navigable maze class:
 1. WINDOW *create_window(int height, int width, int starty, int startx);
   to create windows for game
 2. void delete_window(WINDOW *local_win);
   deletes the window
 3. void run_game();
-  runs the navigatable maze game
+  runs the navigable maze game
 4. bool you_won = false;
   determines whether the player won or not at the end
 5. void run_navigatable_maze();
   displays the navigatable maze
 void print_instructions();
-  prints out instructions for the player on how to play the navigatable maze game
+  prints out instructions for the player on how to play the navigable maze game

 game options class:
 1. int startx, starty = 0;